CHAPTER Rev 2400

 A business enterprise amending its business enterprise tax return

-for reasons other than an Internal Revenue Service audit change, shall file the
+for reasons other than an Internal Revenue Service audit change shall complete

 (b)